MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 ### Task 1: Install the update for Configuration Manager

 Configuration Manager version 2002 requires an update to support use with Endpoint detection and response policies you deploy from the Microsoft Endpoint Manager admin center.
-Later versions of Configuration Manager might not require this update.
+Later versions of Configuration Manager should not require this update.

 **Update details**: